 Translator

-Transcreation may also be part of the job, which is a mix of translation, localisation (taking into account factors such as cultural nuances) and copywriting, where the text is culturally and linguistically adapted to suit the reader.
+Transcreation may also be part of the job, which is a mix of translation, localisation (taking into account cultural nuances) and copywriting, where the text is culturally and linguistically adapted to suit the audience.

 Types of translation